 The Inseparable Two: UX and UI

-There are several elements that go into building a website, some of them can be quite technical, and there are others that are somewhat easier to understand.
+There are several elements that go into building a website.
+Some of them can be quite technical.
+Some are somewhat easier to understand.
 Out of all these elements though, there are two basic but very important ones that really stick out.
 These two focal elements building a website are UX and UI or User Experience and User Interface, respectively.

 Are They Different?

 Make no mistake, never use these two terms interchangeably because these two are very different from each other!
 The difference may not be too obvious, but if you pay attention, then you will know what I mean.